Shady-Data/09-Assembly/04_ASM_Control_Flow/04_Calls.md

 * [More on both x64 calling conventions](https://eli.thegreenplace.net/2011/09/06/stack-frame-layout-on-x86-64/)

-# Lab 9
+---

-# Windows Functions Lab
+# Lab 9 - Windows Functions Lab

-* Will edit with instructions on how to setup Visual Studio
+* Edit using instructions on how to setup Visual Studio

 <a href="https://github.com/CyberTrainingUSAF/06-Debugging-Assembly/tree/master/04_ASM_Control_Flow/Lab_9" rel="Continue to Lab 9"> Continue to Lab 9 </a>